 - Barbell Curls

 All of these approaches are effective and produce different results.
-As I mentioned above, I lean towards the approach found in the Visual Impact Muscle Building workout because you get the most out of the workout.
+As I mentioned above, I lean towards the Visual Impact Muscle Building approach because you get the most out of the workout.
 You get good gains in strength and good gains in overall muscle mass — win, win!

 When doing only a 5×5 workout routine, you do sacrifice a little in the amount of strength or muscle mass that you can achieve versus focusing on just one aspect at a time … which is why it is usually best to separate your workout into different phases.